strikerh/ngx-side-page/projects/ngx-side-page/README.md

 - `openSidePage` method opens a side page and stores the `SidePageRef` instance.
 - Subscriptions to `afterClosed`, `afterOpened`, and `beforeClosed` events are set up to log messages when these events occur.
 - `closeSidePage` method closes the side page and optionally passes a value.
-- The `SidePageExampleComponent` uses the `data` and `ref` properties to access the injected data and reference.
+- The `SidePageExampleComponent` uses the `main_data` and `ref` properties to access the injected main_data and reference.
-- The `AppComponent` demonstrates how to open and close the side page, passing data to it.
+- The `AppComponent` demonstrates how to open and close the side page, passing main_data to it.

 ## Further Help